bennychen2004181026/marketplace_assignment/README.md

 ### Third Party Services

 * Trello
-Trello is a project management system that employs Kanban boards, cards, and lists to manager projects, tasks and help tracking of the project progression.
-User can organize their resource materials in real-time.
-As with Kanban, user can manager several projects effectively by applying visual ticklers.
-You can check the project progress among group members.
+Trello is a versatile project management tool that utilizes Kanban boards, cards, and lists.
+It's designed to manage projects and tasks while tracking progress effectively.
+Users can organize resources in real-time and manage multiple projects simultaneously with visual cues.
+Trello facilitates easy monitoring of project progression within teams.

 * Github
-Github is a code hosting platform for version control and teamwork.
-GitHub is the best place to share code with friends, partners, and even strangers.
+GitHub is a premier platform for code hosting, version control, and collaborative development.
+It's an ideal space for sharing code with colleagues, peers, or the wider open-source community, fostering both teamwork and individual project growth.

 * PostgreSQL
-PostgreSQL is an open source database management system.
-SQL and JSON for relational and non-relational queries are supported by PostgreSQL and it supports advanced data types as well.
+PostgreSQL is a robust open-source database management system.
+It supports a wide range of queries, both SQL and JSON, for handling relational and non-relational data.
+PostgreSQL is known for its advanced data types and versatile functionality.

 * Heroku
-Heroku is a fully-managed platform that provide easy path to deploy apps effectively.
-It enables developers to build, operate applications in the cloud environment.
+Heroku offers a fully-managed platform, streamlining the deployment and operation of applications in the cloud.
+Its user-friendly interface and comprehensive services simplify the process of bringing applications to a wider audience.

 * Amazon Web Services
-Amazon Web Services is a cloud service provider that offers various compute power, database storage, content delivery and services that are accessible over the public.
-As in my app, AWS is used to uphold our image assets and keep the image available to any visitors who visit my app.
+AWS is a comprehensive cloud service provider, offering extensive computing power, database storage, and content delivery.
+In my app, AWS plays a critical role in hosting image assets, ensuring they are readily available to users.

 * Draw io
-Draw.io is open-sourced diagram and flowchart software.
-If I need to draw sitemap, Entity Relationship Diagram, flow chart or any other diagram design, Draw.io will be my first option.
+Draw.io is an open-source tool for creating diagrams and flowcharts.
+Whether it's a sitemap, Entity Relationship Diagram, or any other form of diagrammatic representation, Draw.io is my go-to resource for clear and concise visualizations.

 * Balsamiq
-Balsamiq wireframes design software that enables users to work together on making mockups and manager versions control.If my assignments requires designing wireframes of app, then Balsamiq would be a good choice.
+Balsamiq is a collaborative wireframe design tool, perfect for working on mockups and managing version control.
+It's particularly useful when my projects require the design of wireframes, offering an intuitive platform for shaping application interfaces.